ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 #### Booleans

-Booleans represent the truth values False and True.
-The two objects representing the values False and True are the only Boolean objects.
-The Boolean type is a subtype of the integer type, and Boolean values behave like the values 0 and 1, respectively, in almost all contexts, the exception being that when converted to a string, the strings "False" or "True" are returned, respectively.
+Booleans represent the truth values `False` and `True`.
+The two objects representing the values `False` and `True` are the only Boolean objects.
+The Boolean type is a subtype of the integer type, and Boolean values behave like the values 0 and 1, respectively, in almost all contexts, the exception being that when converted to a string, the strings `False` or `True` are returned, respectively.

 ```{code-cell}
 true_boolean = True